 Picking the perfect brush to suit their coat can be a daunting task.
 Not only are there an enormous variety of brush types to choose from, but a large number of different features for dealing with specific issues.
 Getting your head around all of this can be a real challenge.

-Luckily, we have compiled this guide, which is packed full of useful information and recommendations to help you find the best brush for Bernedoodles, no matter his coat type.
+Luckily, we have compiled this guide, which is packed full of useful information and recommendations to help you find the best brush for Bernedoodles, no matter their coat type.

 Brushes (and Combs) Doodle Owners Swear By